lowRISC/opentitan/hw/ip/rv_core_ibex/doc/_index.md

 For details on how to program the related registers, please see {{< regref "IBUS_ADDR_MATCHING_0" >}} and {{< regref "IBUS_REMAP_ADDR_0" >}}.

+## Random Number Generation

+The wrapper has a connection to the [Entropy Distribution Network (EDN)]({{< relref "hw/ip/edn/doc" >}}) with a register based interface.
+The {{< regref "RND_DATA" >}} register provides 32-bits directly from the EDN.
+{{< regref "RND_STATUS.RND_DATA_VALID" >}} indicates if the data in {{< regref "RND_DATA" >}} is valid or not.
+A polling style interface is used to get new random data.
+Any read to {{< regref "RND_DATA" >}} when it is valid invalidates the data and triggers an EDN request for new data.
+Software should poll {{< regref "RND_STATUS.RND_DATA_VALID" >}} until it is valid and then read from {{< regref "RND_DATA" >}} to get the new random data.
+Either the data is valid or a request for new data is pending.
+It is not possible to have a state where there is no valid data without new data being requested.

+Upon reset {{< regref "RND_DATA" >}} is invalid.
+A request is made to the EDN immediately out of reset, this will not be answered until the EDN is enabled.
+Software should take care not to enable the EDN until the entropy complex configuration is as desired.
+When the entropy complex configuration is changed reading {{< regref "RND_DATA" >}} when it is valid will suffice to flush any old random data to trigger a new request under the new configuration.
+If a EDN request is pending when the entropy complex configuration is changed ({{< regref "RND_STATUS.RND_DATA_VALID" >}} is clear), it is advisable to wait until it is complete and then flush out the data to ensure the fresh value was produced under the new configuration.

 ## Register Table

 A number of memory-mapped registers are available to control Ibex-related functionality that's specific to OpenTitan.